• Skip to primary navigation

 The full ingredient list is found in the recipe card, but some of the ingredient highlights include:

 • A jar of sun dried tomatoes - this is used to add that delicious sun dried tomato flavour to this pasta sauce.
+You will use the whole jar of oil-packed sun-dried tomatoes so you won't have to worry about what to do with any leftover sundried tomatoes.

-• Nutritional yeast - this gives the sauce a cheesy flavour, without the dairy!
+• Nutritional yeast -this gives the sauce a cheesy flavour, without the dairy!

 How to make this recipe: